phillip-kruger/microprofile-demo/README.md

 ### Prerequisite
 You need a MySQL/Maria DB and Elasticsearch servers installed and running on your PC.
+To test the Metrics you need Prometheus and Grafana

 So something like this:

     sudo systemctl start mariadb.service
     sudo systemctl start elasticsearch.service

+and:

+    sudo systemctl start prometheus.service
+    sudo systemctl start grafana.service

+Also make sure **prometheus** is configured in

+    /etc/prometheus/prometheus.yml

+(look at [prometheus.yml](prometheus.yml) as an example.
+You can also use the [grafana.json](grafana.json) for the grafana dashboards)

 ### Source code
 The then demo code on your PC: